 Let’s get back to the screenwriting basics — but with a new and improved perspective.
 The question at hand?
 Phone calls.
 You’ve got two or more characters in different locations talking through a phone, radio, or commlink.
 How do you cinematically format these types of scenes?

 This is one of the most common and basic questions screenwriters struggle with.
 But an even more common misconception is that the answer lies just within the format.
 It's more than that.

-The key element in the way we’ve written out that question is the word cinematic.
-We’ll take a step back a bit and cover the idea of writing cinematically before we tackle the basic formula of how you should portray such a scene within the confines of screenwriting format.
+The key element in the way we've written out that question is the word cinematic.
+We'll take a step back for a moment and cover the idea of writing cinematically before we tackle the basic formula of how you should portray such a scene within the confines of screenwriting format.

 Writing cinematically is a must for screenwriters trying to break through those Hollywood walls.
 There is a genuine difference between how a spec script is written — scripts written under speculation that they will be sold and produced — compared to how seasoned screenwriters write assignments or craft shooting scripts.

 Spec scripts need to be written with cinematic flavor.
 That's one of the secret ingredients of every successful spec script — making that script reader see your film through their own mind's eye as quickly as possible.

-To accomplish that, spec scripts have to be void of complicated format, instead offering the best possible and most easily digestible description of what they are supposed to be seeing.
-We’re not talking specifics here, mind you.
-They don’t need to know every subtle detail of the action, characters, and environment — save that for when you write your novel.
+To accomplish that, spec scripts have to be void of complicated formatting, instead offering the best possible and most easily digestible description of what the reader is supposed to be seeing.
+We're not talking specifics here, mind you.
+They don't need to know every subtle detail of the action, characters, and environment — save that for when you write your novel.